David Nussbaum CA: 'Look past the numbers to make a difference'

 “If I’d gone to my careers advisor at school and said ‘I’d like to do two theology degrees, train as an accountant, [become] FD of a public company, then go and be FD of Oxfam and end up CEO of an environmental charity’ they’d have smiled and said ‘It’s nice to have teenage dreams’.”

-He has also been the Chief Executive of anti-corruption NGO Transparency International, and after nine years there will soon be leaving his current chief executive role at WWF to become CEO of the human rights group founded by Nelson Mandela, The Elders.
+He has also been the Chief Executive of anti-corruption NGO Transparency International, spent nine years as Chief Executive at WWF and is now CEO of the human rights group founded by Nelson Mandela, The Elders.

 “My wife thinks I have a low boredom threshold,” laughs David.
 But having looked at the list above, you can see where she’s coming from.

 “There must be something in me that rather likes taking on big missions,” he says, reflecting on his previous roles.